vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 ### Logstash Pipelines
 Logstash pipelines are, by default, stored in `/etc/logstash/conf.d`, but it is possible to store pipelines elsewhere.

-To run pipelines at a specified directory, us the `-f` flag and point it towards the pipeline path.
+To run pipelines at a specified directory, use the `-f` flag and point it towards the pipeline path.
 > It may be worth adding `/usr/share/logstash/bin` to PATH for convenience.

 If using Vim, ensure the following configurations are set for tabs to be recognized and usable in pipelines